informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`-V`**, **`--version`**

-Report the version of of the 6502.Net assembly.
+Report the version of the 6502.Net assembly.

 **`-w`**, **`--no-warn`**